-My name is Beth and I have been in the grooming industry for 12 years.
+My name is Beth and I have been in the grooming industry since 1999.
 I was trained in the Professional Program at the Academy of Dog Grooming Arts in Arlington Heights, IL.

 My clientele range from geriatrics, active, fun loving, happy, shy and anxious.
 There is no better therapy then a dog or puppy licking your face.
 Or a cat or kittens purring, or licking your fingers.
 I find my work so rewarding that it doesn’t feel like work at all, just love expressed through the art of grooming.